the-advoid/ad-void/.github/ISSUE_TEMPLATE/anomaly.md

 ---
 <!--
   State your issue below,
-  the affected URL(s)
+  the affected URL(s),
-  and if necessary the state, action or triggers that cause it, like menu/button click, etc.
+  and, if necessary, the state, action, or triggers that cause it—like a menu/button click, etc.

 -->

 **Issue**: